 "Please come with us Ma'am, to give a statement at the station."
 She addressed Taylor, who nodded mournfully.
 She just wanted to get away from Jacob and whatever practical joke he planned to pull off.

-The two thirteen year olds, Jacob now with his arms behind his back, followed the woman with the man pulling up behind them.
+The two thirteen year olds, Jacob with his arms now restrained behind his back, followed the woman with the man pulling up behind them.
 They got in the Police Cruiser, albeit Taylor grudgingly, and within a few minutes they were at the local station.

-Taylor wasn't even surprised the receptionist greeted Jacob by name, who responded by asking about his wife and children, before a teenage girl stalked out of the offices, her glare strong enough to curdle butter.
+Taylor wasn't even surprised the receptionist greeted Jacob by name, who responded by asking about his wife and children.
+A teenage girl stalked out of the offices, her glare strong enough to curdle butter.

 "You're an idiot!"
 She growled, her arms crossed, glare not waning.
 She didn't so much as glance at Taylor.
 "I have better things to do then help your sorry-"

 "Primrose, shut up."
-Jacob said, motioning to Taylor.
+Jacob said rudely, motioning to Taylor.
 "I got her, what more could you want?"

 Finally, Primrose turned to Taylor as if just noticing her.